pdey/SpeedPerceptionApp/README.md

 -- Data Collection:

-300+ URLs from IR500 list were tested on WPT (WebPageTest) Videos were generated from WPT filmstip
+600+ URLs from IR500  and Alexa-1000 list were tested on WPT (WebPageTest) Videos were generated from WPT filmstip
 HARs were collected along with each video
-Fixed browser and connection type (Cable, Chrome)
+Fixed browser (on Desktop and Mobile Device) and connection type (Cable, Chrome)

 -- Video Pairs Selection: